SwatiRSahu/heart-disease/README.md

 # Heart Disease prediction using Machine Learning

 Preventing heart disease is important.
 Good data-driven systems for predicting heart disease can improve the entire research and prevention process, making sure that more people can live healthy lives.
-Here i have worked on few sample dat ...
+Here I have worked on few sample data ...

 ## Installation